-Information submitted for the review, the existing 159,210 square feet of office currently on the site in which approximately 20% is occupied.
+According to information submitted for the review, there is 159,210 square feet of office and 12,000 square feet of retail currently on the site that will be demolished.

 Will the development cause a loss in jobs?
 If yes, how many?